-Ontario Regulation 9/06
+Ontario Regulation 9/06 Evaluation

-1. The property has design value or physical value because it, i. is a rare, unique, representative or early example of a style, type, expression, material or construction method, ii. displays a high degree of craftsmanship or artistic merit, or iii. demonstrates a high degree of technical or scientific achievement.
+- 1. The property has design value or physical value because it is a rare, unique, representative or early example of a style, type, expression, material or construction method. - 2.
+The property has design value or physical value because it displays a high degree of craftsmanship or artistic merit. - 3.
+The property has design value or physical value because it demonstrates a high degree of technical or scientific achievement

 Staff Comments: 7951 Yonge Street is a modest representative example of Edwardian Classicism in a residential context.
 The architectural style emerged in the early twentieth century during the reign of King Edward VII (1901-1910) as a reaction against the excesses of Victorian architecture.
 Characteristics of the architectural style included rational balanced designs, expansive front porches, red brick masonry with rusticated stone detailing, prominent front gables and often in a residential application, restrained ornamentation.
 Edwardian architecture also featured elements of pre-Victorian architecture with classical detailing employed most commonly.
 While 7951 Yonge Street exhibits some of these characteristics, notably the building's material composition, rationallity, and restrained classical detailing, they are unremarkable in their execution and do not reflect a high degree of craftmanship or artistic merit.
-Similarly, the building is not a rare or a unique example of Edwardian Classicism as it displays level of sophistication more typical of suburban development.
+Similarly, the building is not a rare or a unique example of Edwardian Classicism as it displays a level of sophistication more typical of suburban development.

-2. The property has historical value or associative value because it, i. has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community, ii. yields, or has the potential to yield, information that contributes to an understanding of a community or culture, or iii. demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to a community.
+- 4. The property has historical value or associative value because it has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community. - 5.
+The property has historical value or associative value because it yields, or has the potential to yield, information that contributes to an understanding of a community or culture. - 6.
+The property has historical value or associative value because it demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to a community.